Omnia Ismaiel PhD (Virginia Commonwealth University, Richmond, VA, USA).

-Dr. Ismaiel is a Senior Research Scientist at PPD, Associate Professor of Pharmaceutical Analytical Chemistry, Faculty of Pharmacy, Zagazig University (ZU), Egypt. and Affiliate Assistant Professor, School of Pharmacy, Virginia Commonwealth University (VCU).
+Dr. Ismaiel is an Associate Professor of Pharmaceutical Analytical Chemistry, Faculty of Pharmacy, Zagazig University (ZU), Egypt. and Affiliate Assistant Professor, School of Pharmacy, Virginia Commonwealth University (VCU).
 She was a Postdoctoral Fellow at VCU and a Postdoctoral Research Associate at University of Georgia.

 Dr. Ismaiel received a Pharmacy degree with Honors and MSc in Pharmaceutical Analytical Chemistry from ZU and recieved a Channel Scholarship to finish her Ph.D. research project at VCU.
 She has co-authored over 40 scientific articles/posters and was invited speaker at different local/international conferences.
 She has been in the Bioanalytical field for more than 12 years. and has many years of teaching experience.
 She serves as a supervisor/mentor for several Ph.D. and Master’s degree students.
 Dr. Ismaiel is also a reviewer for more than 10 high impact peer-reviewed journals.
 Her research interests include Bioanalytical Mass Spectrometry, Glycan analysis and High-Resolution MS.

 Victoria Samanidou PhD (Aristotle University of Thessaloniki, Thessaloniki, Greece).